trimble-oss/devguide/content/innersource/contribution-agreements.md

 A simple online Markdown editor can be found at - [https://writeme.mattstow.com/](https://writeme.mattstow.com/)

-Visual Studio Code has excellent support for Markdown editing - see [https://code.visualstudio.com/docs/languages/markdown](https://code.visualstudio.com/docs/languages/markdown) for details.
+Visual Studio Code has excellent support for Markdown editing - see [their docs](https://code.visualstudio.com/docs/languages/markdown) for details.

-For Visual Studio a very popular editor is available at [https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor)
+For Visual Studio a popular [Markdown editor is available](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor).

 The InnerSource checklist suggested a number of useful items to consider for inclusion as part of the Contributing Agreement: